“Gondolas gliding through winding canals, ancient palazzos painted in pastels, and a surreal landscape frozen in time…”

 - Cooking Vacations welcome bag including chef’s apron and recipe booklet.

-$3,695 per person, based on two guests.
-Prices starting at and upgrades available.
+$3,895 per person, based on 2 guests in 4 star boutique hotel set on a beautiful canal.
+Prices starting at and Canal View upgrades available.

 For Single Guests: If you are traveling on your own, please call us for the best group price.
 We are happy to welcome you into an already scheduled group.

-Transfers from Venice Marco Polo Airport, including a hostess to meet you and accompany you from the airport to to your hotel, are available at a surcharge.
+Transfers from Venice Marco Polo Airport, including a hostess to meet you and accompany you from the airport to to your hotel, can be added on.
 Please call us for pricing, as prices vary depending on the number of guests in your group.
 Porter service is not included, call us for prices.

 *Supplement may apply during fair dates.
 An Italian visitor tax may apply in some cities and must be paid directly on site at check out.

 2023 Dates: This program is available throughout the year.
 Check in and start your program any day of the week.
 Rates are subject to change based on currency exchange.
 Call for updated rates.
 Airfare not included.
 Group transfers for any cooking tour or tours that include transfers, are for the group and are not private.
 Transfers before, after or to another destination outside of your cooking tour are not included in the program price.
 If you would like to add on a private transfer or transfers, let us know and we will send you pricing.